wpower12/OOP_Python_Tutorial/02_oop_in_the_wild.md

 Now I don't know much about music, but now I know that if I can find a set of those strings representing notes that I like, I can package them up like that, and have this code play it for me.
 Neat.

+TODO - Add refernces to the doc for Waveform, and the Syhtesizer constructor.

 ## Data Hiding
 One thing I'd like to point out about this example is that it highlights one of the more nuanced aspects or goals of encapsulation; data hiding.
 As we mentioned at the end of _01_, creating a Class should be an exercise in protecting the user from shooting themselves in the foot, by ensuring that the only way to mess with the state of an object of a particular class, is through the methods you define on it.